 Establishing rapport with each account, we built trust, assuring them that the situation would be resolved.

-The liquidation effort yielded significant returns despite the complexity of the incomplete projects, expired lien rights, and competing collections.
+The liquidation effort yielded significant returns totaling 80% of the expected $800,000 predicted as recoverable in just five months, despite the complexity of the incomplete projects, expired lien rights, and competing collections.